clarin-eric/linkchecker/README.md

   ```
   Note: If you set it "crawler-conf.yaml", then you can directly use the crawler-conf.yaml in this repository.

-6. To start the link checker on local mode, run `apache-storm-1.2.2/bin/storm jar path/to/this/repository/target/stormychecker-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --local path/to/this/repository/crawler.flux --sleep 86400000`
+6. To start the link checker on local mode, run `apache-storm-2.2.0/bin/storm storm local path/to/this/repository/target/linkchecker-2.1.0.jar  org.apache.storm.flux.Flux --local path/to/this/repository/crawler.flux --local-ttl 3600`
-  Note: For now, it is on SNAPSHOT level because this repository containst just a very basic implementation.

 # Simple Explanation of Current Implementation